derekmerck/ansible-orthanc-docker/README.md

 ### Routing Configuration

 Orthanc can be configured as a router by including a dictionary of destinations (peer).
-While routing it can optionally anonymize and/or compress data.
-See the role `derekmerck/queued-orthanc` for examples of how to construct more flexible routing with a DIANA-Watcher service.
+While routing, Orthanc can optionally anonymize and/or compress data.
+See the role `derekmerck/queued-orthanc` for examples of how to construct more flexible routing using a "DIANA-Watcher" service.

 ```yaml
 orthanc_anonymize:          False